ham04/imz-lab/README.md

+Hello World
+This is the first project to be done

-If you want to run the solutions:
+Steps to run the solutions:
 1. Run Eclipse
 2. Choose File -> Import -> Existing Maven Project -> <Specify your root directory>

-3. In the Package Explorer choose styk_imz -> src/main/java -> styk_imz -> ConsoleInterp.java
+3. In the Package Explorer choose REST -> src/main/java -> console -> ConsoleInterp.java
- Click Ctrl + F11 to Run
+4. Click Ctrl + F11 to Run